 This area is home to abundant wetlands, large areas of intact forest, diverse wildlife, and one of the state's most popular lakes for fishing—Mille Lacs Lake.

 East-central Minnesota is home to a thousands of wildlife species.
 Learning about the animals that live in your woods is a great way to connect to the habitat.
 Get to know your critters and keep on the lookout when you walk your property.
 Minnesota has about 350 species in greatest conservation need that are either rare, declining, or threatened.
 Examples in your area include red-shouldered hawks, spotted salamanders, northern and southern brook lamprey, Blanding's and wood turtles, and a species of darter (a small fish) found nowhere else in North America except the St. Croix River and several of its tributaries, including the Snake, Kettle, and Sunrise rivers.

 Minnesota Biological Survey » collects data on rare plants and animals, native plant communities, and landscapes.
 Use it to find out about species in your county.

 Pollinators - learn about what you can do to help these important insects and birds.

 The list of plants for this area is exhausting.
-From small flowers, to ferns, to towering pines, it would be impossible to name them all!
-Getting familiar with the common native shrubs and trees in your area is a great way to start.
+From small flowers to ferns, to towering pines, it would be impossible to name them all!
+Getting familiar with the common native trees in your area is a great way to start.
 Find the right tree for your property.

 Wood lot Tree Planting and Care » learn about native landscaping, what trees to plant, where to find native tree stock, and what to know before you plant.